mbernste/mbernste.github.io/_posts/2022-03-04-gradient_boosting.md

 Functional gradient descent
 ---------------------------

-As we will see, gradient boosting can be understood as a gradient descent algorithm for solving for
+Before introducing "functional gradient descent", let me spoil the punchline: gradient boosting can be understood as a gradient descent algorithm for solving for

 $$\hat{f} := \text{arg min}_{f \in \mathcal{H}} L(f)$$